How to show your Excel skills on your resumeJanuary 8, 2021

 As an example, you might say, “Built 3-statement financial models in Excel which incorporated advanced features such as sensitivity tables and scenario analyses.”
 This shows that you are not a novice user.

 Bonus: Download our free resume template that’s already set up and ready to go!

 Don’t put that you’re advanced in Excel when you’ve only used basic functions.
 Interviewers may ask you follow-up questions and you don’t want to be caught off guard.
 Employers will even test a candidate’s Excel capabilities if the role requires heavy Excel use.

-I interviewed many candidates when I was working in finance who claimed to be “advanced” in Excel.
-My first question to them was, “So, do you know how to use INDEX/MATCH?”
+I have interviewed many candidates who claimed to be “advanced” in Excel.
+My first question to them is always, “So, do you know how to use INDEX/MATCH?”
 That question gave a lot of panicked expressions.
 Being honest and detailed about your knowledge of Excel will help you avoid that situation.